Empathy: The Essence of Digital Leadership (feat. Erik Qualman)

 Leaders who embrace digital advancements are more equipped to stay agile in response to the customer’s ever-evolving needs and desires.

 Erik shares a powerful example from Disney.
 With the technological advancement of phone cameras, Disney faced a pivotal dilemma regarding photography in front of Cinderella’s castle.
 Historically professional photographers were the only people taking pictures of visitors in this location.
 By allowing guests to use their own cameras, the park was losing money from the professional photos.
-In a senior executive committee meeting, they were on the verge of banning people from using their iphones as a result.
+In a senior executive committee meeting, they were on the verge of banning people from using their iPhones as a result.
 But Erik encouraged them to focus on the end goal—customer satisfaction – and allow anyone to take pictures with their phones.
 What they didn’t expect was that individual photos resulted in free marketing.
 The happiest place on earth all of a sudden became the most Instagramed place on earth and the customer was happy.
 It’s a great example of adapting to change and utilizing technology in innovative ways to meet customer and business needs.

 When faced with a customer experience challenge, consider instead the technological opportunity by asking these three questions: